 Where can I find information on summer language and study abroad programs?

-Our program database allows you to search for a program by language, university or start & end dates.
-Once you locate a program or several programs which interest you, you will need to read through its program information, course details and application instructions.
-Course location will be indicated on the right hand side.
-Study abroad programs will list their actual location - i.e. Beijing, China.
+Our Programs page allows you to search for a program by language, course level, university, course type, scholarship funding or start & end dates.
+The overview will indicate location, university sponsor, and application due date.
+Once you locate a program or several programs which interest you, you will need to read through its course details, scholarship/funding information and application instructions.

 Contact the POC of the program or the Project GO coordinator at firstname.lastname@example.org if you have any questions about the program.
 You will need to apply to each program directly.Back to Top...